Skip to content ↓

 First Aid at Work

-This is the principal First Aid course, which covers a wide range of situations from low to high risk.
+This is the Headteacher First Aid course, which covers a wide range of situations from low to high risk.
 On successfully undertaking training and passing a written and practical assessment, the person will be issued with a First Aid at Work Certificate valid for three years.
 This qualification is renewable within the valid time of the certificate.
 Once the certificate date has expired the person will need to attend the full First Aid at Work course.

 First Aid at Work Requalification

 This training re-qualifies holders of a First Aid at Work Certificate providing they pass their practical assessment.
-Those who wish to renew their certificate must do so before the three year expiry date, ideally 2 years 10 months.
+Those who wish to renew their certificate must do so before the three-year expiry date, ideally 2 years 10 months.
 This course takes place over two days (12 hours tuition).

 Statutory Training